Skip to main content Skip to accessibility

 • ensure its effectiveness in responding to and resolving complaints, and

-• identify and correct deficiencies in the operation of the system.
+• identify and correct deficiencies in the operation of the system and/or services.

 Monitoring may include the use of audits, complaint satisfaction surveys and alerts.